open-edge-platform/orch-library/README.md

 ## Contribute

 We welcome contributions from the community!
-To contribute, please open a pull request to have your changes reviewed and merged into the main.
+To contribute, please open a pull request to have your changes reviewed and merged into the `main` branch.
 We encourage you to add appropriate unit tests and e2e tests if your contribution introduces a new feature.
 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

 Additionally, ensure the following commands are successful: